-What Is Carbon Emissions Trading?:
+What Is Carbon Emissions Trading?

-How Carbon Emissions Trading Works:
+Carbon Trading News

-Carbon Emission Reductions Credits:
+Carbon Emission Reductions Credits

-Is Carbon Emissions a New Form of Currency:
+Is Carbon Emissions a New Form of Currency?

 This ability to buy and sell EUAs, CERs and other units on a freely traded market has created a new form of "currency".
 Traders include not only the emitters themselves, but also banks, hedge funds and other investors, who provide liquidity and increase market efficiency.
 A unit of carbon trading equals the reduction of one metric ton of carbon dioxide orits equivalent in other greenhouse gases.
 (Source: Cantor CO2 web site)

 The idea that a tradeable market is now based on something that is not much more than a concept takes this to a new level.
 Even if the value of a mortgage-backed security is far removed from its underlying asset, you can still trace it back to something tangible, a loan made by a bank to a person who owns a house.The recent global credit crisis is a result of the creation of new types of derivatives, CDOs, mortgage-backed securities whose value expanded far beyond that of the hard assets that upon which they were based.
 Creation of new forms of currency is bound to continue.